-Faith-based support: If you and your family find yourself in need of spiritual support, we can connect you with the Children's chaplaincy.
-Our program includes nearly a dozen clergy representing Episcopal, Jewish, Lutheran, Muslim, Roman Catholic, Unitarian and United Church of Christ traditions who will listen to you, pray with you and help you observe your own faith practices during your treatment experience.
+- Faith-based support: If you and your family find yourself in need of spiritual support, we can connect you with the Department of Spiritual Care.
+Our program includes nearly a dozen clergy representing Episcopal, Jewish, Lutheran, Muslim, Roman Catholic, Unitarian and United Church of Christ traditions who will listen to you, pray with you, and help you observe your own faith practices during your treatment experience.

-On our For Patients and Families page, you can read all you need to know about:
+On our patient resources page, you can read all you need to know about: